Leo-Souto/BBW_Moebius/siggraph_code/README.md

-Matlab source code for SIGGRAPH Submission ID 432 Handling conflicts on the sphere with Moebius transformations
+Matlab source code for SGP 2020 Submission ID 1026 Handling conflicts on the sphere with Moebius transformations

 System Requirements